JRoloS/JRoloS/README.md

 # 👋 Hi, I’m Jorge Rolo
-- 🚀 I have just completed the Generation UK bootcamp for Data Engineering!
-- 🌱 I’m currently improving my skills in AWS and learning Kivy
-- 👀 Passionate about Coding, Automation, ETL pipelines, Design, AI and IOT
+- 🚀 I Code For Fun and not to get rusty on it
+- 🌱 Python, JScript, PHP and currently Learning a bit of Lua
 - 📫 Leave me a message.
 I'm always happy to talk about code...